 A practical resource for parents about visual systems to develop your child's communication skills.

-See & Learn - Speech - Putting Sounds Together
+See & Learn - Language & Reading - First Word Pictures

-Second step in See and Learn Speech programme - a step by step series of resources specially developed to help children with Down syndrome develop clearer speech.
+First step in the See and Learn Language and Reading programme - a series of activities specially developed to help children who have Down syndrome learn to talk and to read.
 (Lending Period - 10 weeks)